 A mold infestation can ruin the home so it’s important to get rid of them as soon as possible.
 And borax is perfect to get rid of that dirty mold as it is a natural mold inhibitor.

-Firstly, brush off as much excess mold as possible with a soft-bristled brush.
+Firstly, brush off as much excess mold as possible with a soft-bristled brush or a microfiber cloth.
 Now, make a solution of ½ cup borax, 1/2 cup of vinegar and 1 cup of warm water.
 Fill it in an empty spray bottle and spray it on the mold and mildew until the area gets sufficiently wet.
 Leave the surface to dry completely.

 3. Shine your old China Dish Set